Opam 104: Sharing Your Code

 💡 You may also provide

 opam-publishwith a URL pointing to a different GitHub repository than the official OCaml one.
 Indeed, there exist other repositories in the wild, public or private, which you may want to publish to.
-You can use:opam publish --repo my-org/opam-repositoryfor that.
+You can use:opam publish --repo other-org/opam-repositoryfor that.

 Manual publishing (if you need it)